Cookie preferences

 Why did you create this innovation?

-More than a shift within the fashion sector, the meaning/attention we give to garments could be radically transformed, giving more value to it and enhancing its educational abilities.
-Working in the fields of innovation and sustainable development, we believe it is essential to consider societal changes in a holistic way, notably through intersectoral approaches and interdisciplinary learning.
+More than a shift within the fashion sector, the meaning/attention we give to garments (2nd skin) could be radically transformed, giving more value and enhancing its educational abilities.
+Working in the fields of innovation/sustainable development, we believe it is essential to consider societal changes in a holistic way, notably through intersectoral approaches and interdisciplinary learning.

 What does your innovation look like in practice?

-Wear-Abouts explores how high quality garments, adjustable, can propose an additional content to the clothes through the fabric’s patterns, which can be updated regularly.
+Wear-Abouts explores how garments (physical and digital), can propose an additional content to the clothes through the fabric’s motifs, which can be updated regularly.
 (See Implementation steps below).

 The first Wear-Abouts x Baltic Sea prototype is addressing the WILDFOODS theme (nature and nurture).